swiftinsg/2021-MusicalRooms/README.md

 If the indicator is between the 2 green lines, it means you're in tune (at least to the human ear)

 2. The pseudo-keyboard, which plays a singular note at a time.
 Click the note for it to start playing, and again to stop.

+The A-frequency adjustment (- & + buttons) adjusts the set frequency of A4

 ## Metronome